-This post provides a list of fun and interesting activities, attractions, and events you can enjoy in Prague during the month of March.
+This post provides a list of fun and interesting activities, attractions, and events you can enjoy in Prague during March 2024.

 If you’re looking for even more great ideas, make sure to check the following posts:

-If you’re looking for another traditional Czech experience – and one where you won’t have to worry about a language barrier – take an hour to enjoy a black light theatre show.
+If you're looking for a traditional Czech experience without a language barrier - take an hour to enjoy a black light theatre show.

-Find tickets for performances on Sundays, Mondays, Wednesdays, and Thursdays in Prague.
+Find tickets for performances on Sundays, Wednesdays, and Fridays in Prague.